 - the procedure is much less invasive; remember that arthroscopy requires the knee to be blown up with about 100 ml of fluid to fit all the scopes into the knee

-These articles will provide more information in looking an options and alternatives
+These articles will provide more information about looking at options and alternativPlatelet-rich

 - Stem cell injections for knee meniscus tears